iamsayan/ultimate-facebook-comments/readme.txt

 = Is there any admin interface for this plugin? =

 Yes.
-You can access this from 'Settings Menu FB Comments'.
+You can access this from 'Settings > FB Comments'.

 = How to use this plugin? =

-Go to 'Settings Menu FB Comments', enable/disable options as per your need and save your changes.
+Go to 'Settings > FB Comments', enable/disable options as per your need and save your changes.

 = How to check this plugin is working? =

-After enabling options in 'Settings Menu FB Comments', open any page or post and you can see the Facebook comment box.
+After enabling options in 'Settings > FB Comments', open any page or post and you can see the Facebook comment box.

 = How this plugin works? =